Privacy Notice: Apprentices

 Monitoring and compliance

 We will use your information to ensure and monitor our compliance with legislation including laws relating to equality, health and safety and immigration.
 We will also use your information to monitor our compliance with regulatory and contractual requirements set by external agencies such as the ESFA

 When you complete and pass your course, you automatically become a member of the University of Central Lancashire Alumni Network and will be provided with information about its services.
 We will use information about you from your student record to populate our alumni system and offer you an alumni service, which includes keeping you informed of University news, publications and events, career opportunities, academic and professional development opportunities and much more.
 Further information is available in the Alumni Privacy Notice.
 You can opt out of receiving communications from the alumni service at any time by contacting the Alumni team.

-The University relies on the lawful bases from the GDPR set out below to process information about you for the purposes set out in this notice.
+The University relies on the lawful bases from the UK GDPR set out below to process information about you for the purposes set out in this notice.
 If you are enrolled on the Police Constable Degree Apprenticeship programme, your employer also relies on these lawful bases when using your personal data to jointly deliver your course; in this case, references to the University will also apply to your employer.

 Article 6(1)(b), which allows us to process personal data when it is necessary for the performance of a contract.
 You enter into a contract with us when you accept an offer of a place (the student contract).
 Under your student contract, we deliver and administer your studies, administer finances, operate the University’s regulations, rules, procedures and codes of conduct, communicate with you and deliver facilities and services, among other things.
 We require you to provide any information we reasonably request for these purposes otherwise we cannot deliver your student contract.